 - There is a high degree of uncertainty about future levels of funding for local government.
-However, the Authority has robust contingency plans to protect service provision. - Although a judgement has been made that Royal Berkshire Fire & Rescue (Training) Ltd is a subsidiary of the Authority, a decision has been taken to account for the transactions of the company as if they occurred within the boundaries of the Authority, i.e. a decision has been made not to produce group accounts on the basis of materiality. - Royal Berkshire Fire & Rescue (Training) Ltd made an operating loss during 2012/13.
-However, it is hoped that the company will make a small profit in 2013/14, which should protect the working capital that has been provided in the form of a loan by the Authority to the company.
+However, the Authority has robust contingency plans to protect service provision. - Although a judgement has been made that Royal Berkshire Fire & Rescue (Training) Ltd is a subsidiary of the Authority, a decision has been taken to account for the transactions of the company as if they occurred within the boundaries of the Authority, i.e. a decision has been made not to produce group accounts on the basis of materiality.

-8.31 Assumptions about the future and sources of estimation uncertainty
+8.30 Assumptions about the future and sources of estimation uncertainty

 The preparation of financial statements requires management to make judgements, estimates and assumptions that affect the amounts reported for assets and liabilities as at the balance sheet date and the amounts reported for the revenues and expenses during the year.
 However, the nature of estimation means that actual outcomes could differ from those estimates.
-The key judgements and estimation uncertainty that have a significant risk of causing material adjustment to the carrying amounts of assets and liabilities within the next financial year are set out below.
+The key judgements and estimation uncertainty could impact on the carrying amounts of assets and liabilities within the next financial year are set out below.